homacs/org.cakelab.blender.io/doc/README.txt

 1. Get a .blend file of the new version (e.g. save the default file)
 2. Copy that file to org.cakelab.blender.io/versions/NEW_VERSION.blend (its temporary for now)
 3. Add a test project as target for generated classes
-4. Adjust Launcher or script to do a test generation run into the target project
+4. Adjust Launcher or script to do a test generation run into that target project
 5. Execute generator
 6. Adjust versions/NEW_VERSION.blend according to version range given in output of generator
 7. Validate generated output